 Being Arrested In Los Angeles

 An arrest basically has to do with the police taking you into custody and putting you through the booking process.
 You’ll then either be released with a citation or they are going to try to send you into court.
 If they attempt to send you into court, then you are going to have to either post a bail or you will stay in custody, and then in 72 hours the police will be responsible for getting you in front of a judge or they are going to have to let you go.
 Depending on the holidays, that can create some extra time.
-But the bottom line related to an arrest is the police taking physical custody of you, putting you in their police car, taking you to the police station and formally booking you – not necessarily charging you – but booking you.
+But the bottom line related to an arrest is the police taking physical custody of you, putting you in their police car, telling you why you are arrested, taking you to the police station and formally booking you – not necessarily charging you – but booking you.

 What’s The Difference Between An Arrest And A Detention?

 This is an important distinction in Los Angeles County because if you are arrested and you make some sort of a statement to the police because they are asking you direct questions and you incriminate yourself, your lawyer can later argue that that statement cannot be used against you, especially if the police did not read you your Miranda Rights.
 If you’re only detained on the other hand, the police don’t necessarily have to read you your Miranda Rights.
 They can take a statement from you and you can be found guilty based on that statement.
 So, there’s a fine line when it comes to arresting and detention.

 The police always, of course, try to call it a detention because they know they can ask questions and get answers that might be able to incriminate you.
 But, the bottom line is, one of the main things is did the person feel like they could leave.
 And that’s based on that person.
 Did they think – based on the circumstances – that they could leave.
 If they didn’t think they could leave then there’s a good argument that they were under arrest, in which case their Miranda Rights apply, and a lot of other rights apply because it could be an illegal arrest, in which case they would have to drop the case against the person because they were unlawfully arrested.